-The elections are undertaken on behalf of the Taranaki Regional Council by its three constituent territorial authorities (New Plymouth District Council, South Taranaki District Council and Stratford District Council).
-In addition to their own elections (mayor, council etc), each constituent territorial authority is required to undertake the Taranaki Regional Council and the Taranaki District Health Board elections.
+The elections are undertaken on behalf of the regional council by its three constituent territorial authorities (New Plymouth District Council, South Taranaki District Council and Stratford District Council).

+In addition to their own elections (Mayor, Council etc), each constituent territorial authority is also undertaking the regional council election.